stephenschoettler/taches-oc-prompts/meta-prompting/create-prompt.md

 - **Explicit, specific instructions**: Tell Claude exactly what to do with clear, unambiguous language
 - **Sequential steps**: Use numbered lists for clarity
 - File output instructions using relative paths: `./filename` or `./subfolder/filename`
-- Reference to reading the CLAUDE.md for project conventions
+- Reference to reading opencode.json or project documentation for conventions
 - Explicit success criteria within `<success_criteria>` or `<verification>` tags

 ### Conditionally Include (based on analysis)